-In that limited but concrete sense, the discussion there offers a small piece of intuition for how radial information is encoded.
+In that concrete sense, the discussion there illuminates how radial information is encoded.

 The organization of the paper is as follows.
 In Section~\ref{sec:geodesic} we review the relevant timelike and null geodesics in global AdS$_3$, including a pair of exact classical relations that later reappear at the quantum level.
 Section~\ref{sec:relativistic_localization} briefly reviews the relativistic localization problem and explains how our use of position operators differs from the Newton--Wigner question.
 In Section~\ref{sec:com} we derive the geodesic equation from the stress tensor centroid in a general background, and in Section~\ref{sec:operators} we construct position operators in AdS$_3$.
 Section~\ref{sec:EV_of_rho_phi_Ttt} develops the relevant expectation values, while Section~\ref{sec:AdS3_implementation} presents explicit wave packets and their numerical evolution.
 Section~\ref{sec:geo-vs-wave-charges} discusses the relation between geodesic charges and wave-packet charges, and Section~\ref{sec:breakdown} analyzes the breakdown of the classical description.
 In Section~\ref{sec:Q-C_corres} we show that certain operator combinations satisfy the classical geodesic equations exactly at the level of expectation values, and in Section~\ref{sec:CFT_interpretation} we give the CFT interpretation of the bulk wave packets and compare our construction to Euclidean-regularized CFT states.